YeyaoChen/HDRLFI/README.md

 ![数据库场景简介](https://github.com/YeyaoChen/HDRLFI/assets/75985087/f9975ae2-0119-4f62-88b0-879acb910f34)

 ## Citation
-If you use this code for your research, please cite our paper:

-Y. Chen, G. Jiang, M. Yu, C. Jin, H. Xu, Y.-S. Ho, HDR light field imaging of dynamic scenes: a learning-based method and a bench mark dataset, Pattern Recognition, 150, Art. no.110313, 2024.
+If you use this code or dataset for your research, please cite our paper: Y. Chen, G. Jiang, M. Yu, C. Jin, H. Xu, Y.-S. Ho, HDR light field imaging of dynamic scenes: a learning-based method and a bench mark dataset, Pattern Recognition, 150, Art. no.110313, 2024.

 ## Contact